siemens/gencmpclient/README.md

 The destination is `/usr`, unless specified otherwise by `DESTDIR` or `ROOTFS`.

-## Building Debian packages
+## Building Debian / Ubuntu packages

-This repository can build the following Debian and source packages.
+This repository can build the following Debian / Ubuntu and source packages.

 * `libgencmp` - the shared library
 * `libgencmp-dev` - development headers and documentation